Ogamiyama Shrine – Okumiya (Inner Sanctuary)

 News from the Shrine

-The phone line for Ogamiyama Shrine Okumiya is currently unavailable.
+The fax line of the Daisen Shrine Okumiya is currently unable to receive messages.

 The snow-covered approach to the Okumiya